harp-project/harp-project.github.io/README.md

 # Certified compilation

+Our team carries out a 4-year (2025-2028) project that develops a certified optimising compiler for Core Erlang.
+We will implement a compilation from Core Erlang to BEAM via ANF and SSA, and will implement and verify many of the standard optimisation steps also available in the Erlang/OTP compiler.
+Currently, the intermediate languages are under development, investigating a common language metatheory that facilities the verification of translation and optimisation steps.

 # Featured publications

 - Benjamin Rosta, "Property-based verification of Erlang functions using formal methods."
 M.S.c. thesis, Dept. Prog.
 Lang. and Compilers, Eötvös Loránd Univ., Budapest, Hungary, 2026.
 [PDF](https://beng.web.elte.hu/works/Benjamin_Rosta_MSc_thesis.pdf)